s-tarun-dev/zlib_test/README.md

 - Window size: 16 kB (This is the amount of the input file compressed at a given instance of time)
 - Compression level: Z_DEFAULT_COMPRESSION
-- Compression strategy: Z_DEFAULT_STRATEGY
+- Compression algorithm: DEFLATE
-- Compression algorithm: deflate
+- Compression strategy: Huffman Encoding + LZ77 (default)
 - Timing unit: Milliseconds

 ## Setting up the project